Mukul703/Power_BI/End-to-End-Power-BI-Project-2/README.md

 - Updated data types (e.g., Order Date to Date), renamed tables, and applied consistent background themes.
 ## Production Environment
 - Imported production inventory data into SQL Server.
-- Cleaned the dataset by fixing invalid product IDs (e.g., 21-7, 22-11) using SQL UPDATE queries.
+- Cleaned the dataset by correcting two extra product IDs (21 and 22) to 7 and 11 respectively using SQL UPDATE queries.
 - Reapplied the same LEFT JOIN logic with the Products table.
 - Transitioned the Power BI report from test to production by updating Data Source Settings and validated the results.
 ## Notes
 - The production environment setup was later replicated in MySQL by rewriting SQL logic and updating Power BI           connections via the      Advanced Editor.
 ## Custom Columns Created
 -
 ## DAX measures for key business metrics